Please ensure Javascript is enabled for purposes of website accessibility

 Rachel Hunkler

-Director of Programming and Evaluation, Eradicate Hate Global Summit
+Director of Programs & Evaluation, Eradicate Hate

 Hunkler began her career as a classroom teacher, both in the U.S. and abroad.
 In 2013, she received a Fulbright Grant from the U.S. Department of State to teach English at a bilingual high school in Spain.
 She was granted a rare Fulbright renewal in 2014 to serve as the Global Classroom Coordinator for the Spanish Fulbright Commission, where she ran Madrid’s Model UN program for over 300 students and conducted training for 65 Fulbright English Teaching Assistants.
 Upon returning to the U.S., Hunkler taught high school English and Spanish literature in Nashville for several years before earning her master’s degree.